grapa-dev/grapa/docs-src/docs/obj/transform.md

 Converts to fixed float.
 Sets bit count after the decimal to bits.
 Calculations are performed with "extra" bits and truncated for display.

 ## setfloat([bits [,extra]])
-Sets the default float type to float, and the default bits and extra.
+Sets the default float type to float, and the default bits and extra.:

 ## setfix([bits [,extra]])
-Sets the default float type to fix, and the default bits and extra.
+Sets the default float type to fix, and the default bits and extra.:

 ## str()
 Converts to string.